Jan 5, 2021

 • Capers – Capers have a tangy, salty flavor.
 The edible part of the caper plant is the immature flower buds.
 They are typically pickled and packed in oil or salt.

 • Calabrian chili – They are little red Italian chili peppers that pack a punch and once preserved in oil (as used here), they are smoky, salty, fruity and spicy all at the same time.
 While they are becoming more widely available (Trader Joe’s Bomba sauce is a good substitute) if you can’t track down Calabrian chili paste then I’d recommend finely chopping fire roasted red peppers and stirring them together with crushed red pepper flakes to form a paste.
 It won’t have the exact same flavor but it will do in a pinch.
-If you can’t find Calabrian chili paste at your local store I’d recommend ordering a jar from Williams Sonoma or Amazon.
+If you can’t find Calabrian chili paste at your local store I’d recommend ordering it from Williams Sonoma or Amazon

-How to Make Roast Chicken with Italian Salsa Verde
+How to Make Roast Chicken with Italian Salsa Verde (Step-by-Step)

-Make the salsa verde.
+Step 1: Make the salsa verde.

 In a small mixing bowl add the parsley, tarragon, olive oil, lemon zest, capers. anchovies, garlic and Calabrian chili and stir to combine.
 Season with salt and pepper to taste and set aside until ready to use.

-Break down the chicken.
+Step 2: Break down the chicken.

 Heat oven to 400ºF (200ºC).
-To break down the chicken, lay the chicken with the breast-side up.
+Lay the chicken with the breast-side up.
 Using a sharp chef’s knife, pull the legs away from the body and carefully slice through the skin between the breast and the drumstick on each side.
 Bend the legs back until the thigh bone pops out of the socket and you can cut through the joint.
 Separate the leg and the thigh at the join and cut through.
+Cut out the backbone by pulling the wings away from the chicken then cut through the joints, removing the wings.
+Place the breasts skin-side down and slice the breasts into two halves.
+Cut the breasts into quarters, diagonally.

+Step 4: Crisp the bread in the chicken fat.
 Arrange the chicken pieces on a baking sheet.
 Next, roast until all pieces are completely cooked through.
 Remove the chicken fat that is renders in the pan when searing the chicken and set aside in a bowl.

-Serve.
+Step 5: Serve.

 Arrange the radicchio on a large platter and top with the roasted chicken and chicken fat croutons.
 Spoon the salsa verde over the top and serve.

-Roasted Chicken with Italian Salsa Verde-48.jpg
+How to Store Roasted Chicken with Italian Salsa Verde

 Other Recipes to Try